ImPrankster/ImPrankster/README.md

-- 👋 Hi, I’m Leo Wang, an amateur Developer & Game Designer from Shanghai.
+- 👋 I'm Leo Wang, a Web / Game Developer & Designer.
-- 👀 Interested in Game / Web / Mobile APP Dev.
-- 🌱 Currently learning Next.js / PostgreSQL / Node.js / Typescript
+- 🧑‍🎓 Studying @NYUShanghai
+- 🗣️ Speaks Chinese, English & TypeScript
+- 📖 Learning Web Dev, Mobile Dev, Graphic Design & more!

 <!---
 ImPrankster/ImPrankster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.